siyb/tw-mad-12-runtimepermissions/tw-mad-runtimepermissions.md

 * Enter Runtime Permissions!
 * User will not be asked to grant permissions during the installation or update process
 	* Permissions are requested on a "need to be granted"-basis
+	* The user will be promted to grant permissions, the "do not show again" checkbox will only be shown _after_ the user declined to grant the permission that was asked for ...

 ## Permissions - Howto 1